 Income Taxes.
 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, which simplifies certain aspects of the accounting for income taxes as well as clarifies and amends existing guidance to improve consistent application.
 The amendment is effective for the Company beginning fiscal 2022.
-The Company is evaluating the impact of the new guidance on its consolidated financial statements.
+The Company is evaluating the effect of adopting this new guidance, but does not expect adoption will have a material impact on its consolidated financial statements.